SolarLune/tetra3d/readme.md

 - [ ] -- Replace Vector usage with struct-based custom vectors (that aren't allocated to the heap or reallocated unnecessarily, ideally)?
 - [X] -- Custom Vectors
 - [ ] -- Matrix pools?
-- [ ] -- Instead of doing collision testing using triangles directly, we can test against planes / faces if possible to reduce checks?
+- [ ] -- Instead of doing cosllision testing using triangles directly, we can test against planes / faces if possible to reduce checks?
 - [ ] -- Lighting speed improvements
+- [ ] -- Occlusion culling - this should be possible using octrees to determine if an object is visible before rendering it; see: https://www.gamedeveloper.com/programming/occlusion-culling-algorithms
 - [ ] -- [Prefer Discrete GPU](https://github.com/silbinarywolf/preferdiscretegpu) for computers with both discrete and integrated graphics cards

 Again, it's incomplete and jank.
 However, it's also pretty cool!